argumentcomputer/lurk-beta/notes/soundness-notes.md

-NOTE: the notation used when displaying a Lurk commitment is `(comm <field-element>)`, but the actual value represented is just a field element tagged with the `Comm` type -- not a list begining with the symbol `comm`.
+NOTE: the notation used when displaying a Lurk commitment is `(comm <field-element>)`, but the actual value represented is just a field element tagged with the `Comm` type -- not a list beginning with the symbol `comm`.
 This representation is chosen because the `comm` built-in creates commitments from numbers.

 ```